DanielGordon1/recipe_roundabout/README.md

 - Add a page to view liked recipes - DONE
 - Host the app on fly.io - DONE
 - Containerize the app. - DONE
-- Figure out volumes to be able to seed DB
+- Fix Favorited on favorite page.
+- Add ChatGPT recommendations for recipes based on favorite recipes and ingredients.
 - Add pagination on the results.
-- Add ChatGPT recommendations for recipes based on favorite recipes and ingredients.

 - Make the search happen as you type

 ## Objective